 By turns disturbing, uplifting, funny, and weirdly erotic, Touching Strangers examines what it means to be young and afraid in a world more hazardous than we want to believe.

-Touching Strangers will be available in bookstores and online in the Spring of 2017.
+Touching Strangers is now available in bookstores and online.

 Stacey Madden was born and raised in east Toronto, where he still resides.
 He holds a BA in English Literature from the University of Toronto, and an MFA in Creative Writing from the University of Guelph.
 His first novel, Poison Shy, was published in 2012, and he frequently reviews books for Quill & Quire.
 He enjoys books, beer, and quiet reading time.
 He owns a cat.